Extending some results on the second neighborhood conjecture: Graphs that are almost tournaments

 \subsubsection{Proof of Theorem~\ref{finalthm}}

-\begin{proof} Let $T$ be the completion of $G$ chosen as explained before: i.e. $T$ is a safe completion of $G$ which has maximum value, where the value of a tournament is the number of forward arcs in any median order of it.
-By Lemma~\ref{module}, there exists a good median order $L$ of $T$ with respect to $\mathcal{I}(G)$.
+\begin{proof} Let $T$ be a maximum value safe completion of $D$.
+By Lemma~\ref{module}, there exists a good median order $L$ of $T$ with respect to $\mathcal{I}(D)$.
 If $L$ is periodic, then we are done by Lemma~\ref{periodic}.
 Therefore, we can assume that $L$ is stable.
-Then, by the definition of a stable median order, there exists an integer $q\geq 0$ such that $Sed^{q+1}_{\mathcal{I}(G)}(L) = Sed^q_{\mathcal{I}(G)}(L)$.
-By Theorem~\ref{sedimentation}, $L'=Sed^q_{\mathcal{I}(G)}(L)$ is a median order of $T$.
+Then, by the definition of a stable median order, there exists an integer $q\geq 0$ such that $Sed^{q+1}_{\mathcal{I}(D)}(L) = Sed^q_{\mathcal{I}(D)}(L)$.
+By Theorem~\ref{sedimentation}, $L'=Sed^q_{\mathcal{I}(D)}(L)$ is a median order of $T$.
 Let $d$ be the feed vertex of $L'$.
-By Theorem~\ref{mainthm}, $d$ has a large second neighborhood in $G$.
-As $Sed_{\mathcal{I}(G)}(L')=L'$, we have $|N^{++}_T(d)\setminus I(d)|> |N^+_{T}(d)\setminus I(d)|$.
+By Theorem~\ref{mainthm}, $d$ has a large second neighborhood in $D$.
+As $Sed_{\mathcal{I}(D)}(L')=L'$, we have $|N^{++}_T(d)\setminus I(d)|> |N^+_{T}(d)\setminus I(d)|$.
 We can then conclude by Lemma~\ref{stable2} that $d$ has a large second neighborhood in $H$ as well. \end{proof} \begin{corollary} Every oriented graph whose missing edges can be partitioned into a matching and a star contains a vertex with a large second neighborhood. \end{corollary}

 \begin{corollary} Every oriented graph whose missing edges form a matching and does not contain a sink contains at least two vertices with large second neighborhoods. \end{corollary} \begin{proof} Let $H$ be an oriented graph whose missing edges form a matching and does not contain a sink.
-By Corollary~\ref{maincor}, we know that there exists a vertex $z$ in $H$ with a large second neighborhood.
+By Theorem~\ref{mainthm}, we know that there exists a vertex $z$ in $H$ with a large second neighborhood.
 As $H-\{z\}$ is an oriented graph whose missing edges form a matching, by Theorem~\ref{finalthm}, we can infer that there exists a vertex $z'\in V(H)\setminus\{z\}$ that has a large second neighborhood in $H$. \end{proof}

 The graph shown in Figure~\ref{fig} is a tournament missing a matching without a sink that contains exactly two vertices with large second neighborhoods.
 Therefore, Corollary~\ref{cortwogood} is tight.